panteLx/Mealie-Enhanced-API/readme.md

 ## Overview

 This Python script is designed to interact with the Mealie API, providing additional functionality for managing recipes and more.

-Check it out!
+It does not include any functions that you can achieve with the standard Mealie API.

 Happy cooking with Mealie! 🍲

 ## Prerequisites